jay6o/adlibBot/README.md

 *Product-market research tool for marketing agencies and ecommerce brands.*

-*The bot takes your search terms and filters for active video ads.
+*The bot takes your search terms and filters for active video ads on the Meta ad library.
 Active video ads are attributed to prospecting ads run by profitable businesses.*

-*Threading, pausing, data collection/analysis should be added to the later iterations.*
+*Threading, pausing, data collection/analysis should be added to later iterations.*

 *You can see a sample of the bot here:* https://jumpshare.com/s/BUaBkccVoKvSBQoDzhRX